Cephalanthera rubra: Distribution and habitat

 During the 19th and early 20th centuries, the species was recorded from single sites in Somerset, Sussex and Kent, and a second Hampshire site (in the upper Test Valley).
-The species was also recorded at additional Gloucestershire sites (including Stanley Wood, King's Stanley, now a Woodland Trust woodland), and persisted at some of these into the 1970s.
+The species was also recorded at additional Gloucestershire sites (including Stanley Wood, King's Stanley, now a Woodland Trust woodland, and Uley), and persisted at some of these into the 1970s.
 It became a protected species in the UK in 1975 under the Conservation of Wild Creatures and Wild Plants Act.

 Ecology

 Cephalanthera rubra is thought to be mainly pollinated by flies, although often self-pollination is triggered by rainfall.
 Pollination may also be carried out by Chelostoma bee (Chelostoma campanularum?) and the weevil Miarus campanulae, both of which are thought to mistake the flowers for Campanula persicifolia, a wildflower found on mountains in continental Europe.
 It is theorised that C. rubra mimics C. persicifolia to increase pollination early in the year.

 As the flowers are frequently visited by flies, crab spiders have been observed hunting in them.

 C. rubra forms a mycorrhizal relationship with species in the genera Leptodontidium, Phialophora and Tomentella.
 This enables it to access soil nutrients which would otherwise be unavailable.